KnudsenMorten/ClientInspectorV2/README.md

 ClientInspector uses all of the 24 functions within the Powershell module, **AzLogDcIngestPS**, to handle source data manipulation to **remove "noice" in data**, to **rename prohibited colums in tables/DCR** - and support needs for **transparency** with extra insight like **UserLoggedOn**, **CollectionTime**, **Computer**:

-Check out the usage in each of the samples.

 <details>
   <summary>Examples of how to use functions Convert-CimArrayToObjectFixStructure, Add-CollectionTimeToAllEntriesInArray, Add-ColumnDataToAllEntriesInArray, ValidateFix-AzLogAnalyticsTableSchemaColumnNames, Build-DataArrayToAlignWithSchema, Filter-ObjectExcludeProperty</summary>